patrizi-luca/Organizer/README.md

 # Organize your folder

 ##About

 This small Python class performs the task of organizing a folder.

-- Usage for the python script
-python script.py [-f FOLDER_PATH] [-i FILE_PATH]")
+Usage for the python script \n python script.py [-f FOLDER_PATH] [-i FILE_PATH]")

 Arguments: